svub/nunya/README.md

 There are only two main state elements in the secret contract.

-They use three types for their keys and values: authOut, ref and u__.
+They use three types for their keys and values: `authOut`, `ref` and `u__`.
 (we may change the name of authOut as it is confusing)

 ##### `balances`
- A mapping from each user's authOout to their balance (u___)
+ A mapping from each user's `authOut` to their balance (`u___`)

 ##### `paymentRefs`
- A mapping from every payment ref that every user has created, to the authOut of the user that created it.
+ A mapping from every payment ref that every user has created, to the `authOut` of the user that created it.

 ###### the `ref` type
  This may be extended in future work.

  The underlying type should be something we can compare easily in secret contracts.
 For simpilcity we should limit it to 32 bytes.
-I propose string (but if something else is easier, we could choose any 32 byte type and cast it in Solidity and the frontend).
+I propose `string` (but if something else is easier, we could choose any 32 byte type and cast it in Solidity and the frontend).

 ###### the `authOut` type
  will be exentded in future work to include different types of auth. for now, an `authOut` will represent a password.
-The password does not even need to be encrypted since it will be encypted for transport from the frontend, and encrypted in storage in the secret contract transparently due to the TEE.
+The password does not even need to be encrypted since it will be encrypted for transport from the frontend, and encrypted in storage in the secret contract transparently due to the TEE.
  However, for appearances sake, it would be nice to encrypt it ourselves in storage, Therefore the type of `authOut` could be `string`, but may be better being `bytes32` - so that we can cast various different types of auth into it now and later.